th5th/buildenv/README.md

 buildenv
 ========

 Buildenv is a Bash script and associated templates to easily set up new projects from a consistent set of files each time.
+Currently the following environments are included:

+* C application
+* C++ application
+* C library (builds .so and .a libraries and a statically linked test application).

-Currently, only C and C++ projects are provided, though it is trivial to add new types.
+It is trivial to add new types.
 Absolutely no guarantees are made that any of this is a good idea or even vaguely works!

 ### Installation